rominator1983/completeModInstallationManual/README.md

     * ubuntustudio-audio
     * ubuntustudio-menu

     This will take some minutes.
+After tht restart the machine.

 # Clone all needed repositories